MikeTam1021/friendly-101/docs/homebrew.rst

 Let's start brewing
 -------------------

-As a precaution, let's set the ownership of the ``/usr/local`` directory to yourself.
+As a precaution, set the ownership of the ``/usr/local`` directory to yourself.
 Correct ownership ensures Homebrew will be able to install packages on your behalf without errors.
 You should already have ownership, but sometimes an erroneous permission can slip through.

 .. code-block:: bash